Japanese Learning Resources

 4chan’s /djt/ (Daily Japanese Thread) guide.
 I don’t think it’s very beginner friendly but it has a lot of content and sections for all kind of topics on how to learn Japanese.

 MIA’s specific quick start guide on how to study Japanese using thetools and resources.
 MIA’s focus is on extensive immersion and natural acquisition of the language.
-It’s definitely worth checking it out.
+It is worth checking out for the amount of resources they have mostly related to but ever since the split most of them are under the Migaku umbrella now.

 The official beginner’s wiki for the Japanese learning subreddit.